Successful application - what next?

 All participants, but especially those who are new to the College, should act promptly on the instructions given in their registration email as completion of these tasks will speed up access (or updating of access) to College services/facilities.

-However, Imperial College students who undertake a UROP in their own academic department will find that they are set-up to pursue their research experience without much adjustment.
+However, Imperial College students who undertake a UROP in their own academic department will find that they are set-up to pursue their research experience without much, if any, adjustment.

-The information provided below provides a UROP participant, especially those who are NEW to the College, with further practical details and information.
+The information provided below provides a UROP participant, especially those who are NEW to the College OR are Imperial students graduating ahead of the UROP (i.e. summer upon completion), with further practical details and information.

 If you have any questions or concerns that can not be answered through the sections below, please contact the UROP Manager.

-Student e-Service: Once you have accessed this facility you should fully activate your Imperial College ICT account (including your Imperial College mailbox).
+My Imperial (with reference to the Registration Process TAB) for those new to the College: Once you have accessed your My Imperial account you should fully activate your Imperial College ICT account (including your Imperial College mailbox).
 You should acquaint yourself with the services provided and the rules.
-You should also get into the regular habit of checking (or continuing to check) your Imperial College mailbox because all important College information and internal communications will be sent to this mailbox.
+You should also get into the regular habit of checking (or continuing to check) your Imperial College mailbox because all important College information and internal communications, including Covid updates, will be sent to this mailbox.

 ID Cards (South Kensington)

-- Students who are Imperial College undergraduates (continuing, and undertaking their UROP in their home academic department): Your ID card ought to be OK, but check with your department to about any "local" access requirements.
+- Students who are Imperial College undergraduates (continuing, and undertaking their UROP in their home academic department): Your ID card ought to be OK but before you do so check with your department to about any other "local" access requirements.

-- Students who are Imperial College undergraduates (continuing, and undertaking their UROP in a department other than their home academic department): When you have fully completed your UROP registration on e-Service PRINT off the enrolment sheet and when you start your UROP take it to the College ID Office to have your ID card updated with buildings access for your host department.
+- Students who are Imperial College undergraduates (continuing, but undertaking their UROP in a department other than their home academic department): When you have fully completed your UROP registration on My Imperial PRINT off the enrolment sheet and when you start your UROP take it to the College ID Office to have your ID card updated with buildings access for your host department.
 Check also with your host department about any "local" access requirements.
 Be prepared to ALSO show a completed Day 1 Safety Induction Form (which students new to the College or new to the host department would complete with their host supervisor) to the ID Office.
+Be ready for short delays in securing appropriate access to buildings.

-- Students who are Imperial College undergraduates (but graduating in June 2016 and their UROP is taking place over the summer vacation): When you have fully completed your UROP registration on e-Service PRINT off the enrolment sheet and when you start your UROP take it to the College ID Office to have your ID card updated.
+- Students who are Imperial College undergraduates (graduating at the end of the academic year; their UROP is taking place over the summer vacation): When you have fully completed your UROP registration PRINT off the registration email and when you start your UROP take it to the College ID Office to have your ID card updated.
+The ID Office may have to check with the Student Records team in Registry to ensure that your record has been adjusted appropriately, so be prepared for a delay.
 Check also with your host department about any "local" access requirements.

 ID Cards (other campuses)

-Library: Once you are in possession of your ID Card you will notice it includes a Library Number.
+Library (students new to the College or graduating): Once you are in possession of your ID Card you will notice it includes a Library Number.
 Go to the main library on the campus you are located and ensure you complete any library registraton procedures.
-Further information.
+Further information: http://www.imperial.ac.uk/admin-services/library/

-Disability: Please note that if you have any questions concerning disabilities that you may contact the College's Disabilities Officer on 020 7594 8935.
+Disability: Please note that if you have any questions concerning disabilities that you may contact the College's Disabilities Advisory Service (DAS) on 020 759 49755.
 In order that you may successfully undertake a UROP research experience you are advised to make known any special access requirements you may have at the earliest possible stage (in advance of arrival if at all possible).
+If you are a participant from outside Imperial College please make it clear to DAS that you are a UROP participant (and copy your email to email@example.com) and if you have already registered your UROP research experience please also quote your CID number.

 Transport for London 18+ Student Oyster Photocard Scheme

-- If your research experiences last a minimum of 14 weeks are eligible for a Transport for London 18+ Student Oyster Photocard
+- If your research experience lasts a minimum of 14 weeks you are eligible for a Transport for London 18+ Student Oyster Photocard

 - Applying for the 18+ Student Oyster Card: Applications for the 18+ Student Oyster card must be made online via the Transport for London website.
 Apply online now.
-To do this, you will need a digital passport photo to upload, your university enrolment number (this is your CID number which appears on your college ID), and a debit or credit card to pay the £10 application fee.
+To do this, you will need a digital passport photo to upload, your university enrolment number (this is your CID number which appears on your college ID), and a debit or credit card to pay the relevant application fee (which is £25 in 2022).

-Council tax: Students graduating in June 2016 from UK institutions, including Imperial College, are not exempt from the payment of Council Tax if it is applicable to the accommodation they are occupying, even if they are due to return to full-time higher education in Sept/October 2016.
+Council tax: Students graduating in June from UK institutions, including Imperial College, are not exempt from the payment of Council Tax if it is applicable to the accommodation they are occupying, even if they are due to return to full-time higher education in Sept/October.
 UROP participants from outside the UK are not exempt for the payment of Council Tax where it is requirement.
-Participants who are housed in student accommodation during the summer vacation are not liable to Council Tax
+Participants who are housed in student accommodation during the summer vacation are not liable to Council Tax.

-H&S, Insurance: The host supervisor (research group) is responsible for providing each UROP participant with Day 1 instructions (including the provision of a Day 1 Safety Induction for participants who are unfamiliar with the supervisor's research environment) and for the general day-to-day management of a research experience.
+Health and Safety, Insurance: The host supervisor (research group) is responsible for providing each UROP participant with Day 1 instructions (including the provision of a Day 1 safety induction for participants who are unfamiliar with the supervisor's research environment) and for the general day-to-day management of a research experience.
+UROP participants are insured for a UROP in the same way as staff and regular students of the College are when on or off campus for the purpose of undertaking their work/studies, i.e. the College has both Employer Liability Insurance and Public Liability Insurance.
+Of course, if a UROP is to be undertaken on a remote basis then the above will be adjusted accordingly.

-Careers Service: Please note that UROP participants who are not undergraduate students of Imperial College cannot access the Careers Service.
+Careers Service: Please note that UROP participants who are not undergraduate students of Imperial College cannot normally access the College's Careers Service.

-Certification: You may seek a reference/testimony from your supervisor.
-However, you may also obtain upon request a certificate of your UROP research experience from the UROP Team (Registry Student Records).
+Certification: You may obtain upon request a statement of attendance for your UROP research experience from the UROP team (firstname.lastname@example.org).
 This also applies to after you have left.